DataDog/integrations-core/istio/README.md

 You can use the Openmetrics V2 implementation of the Istio integration to resolve this error.

 Note: you must upgrade to at minimum Agent `7.31.0` and Python 3.
-See above Configuration section on enabling Openmetrics V2.
+See the [Configuration](#configuration) section on enabling Openmetrics V2.

 Need help?
 Contact [Datadog support][17].